• Product Introduction

 short execution time

-For more information, see the referenced document Node Functions and Edge Functions.
+For more information, refer to the Cloud Functions and Edge Functions documentation.